asadadnan11/credit-card-delinquency/README.md

 Consumer credit delinquency modeling is critical for financial institutions to manage risk and optimize collection resources.
 This project builds predictive models to identify high-risk customers and develops data-driven collection strategies that can significantly reduce portfolio losses.

+**Note: This project uses fully synthetic data created for educational purposes only.
+No real customer data was used in this analysis.**

 Using synthetic data that mirrors real-world credit portfolios, this analysis covers the complete credit risk modeling workflow - from feature engineering through business strategy implementation.
-The models achieve strong predictive performance and project a 60% reduction in overdue balances through optimized collections prioritization.
+The models achieve strong predictive performance and project a 34% reduction in overdue balances through optimized collections prioritization (simulated estimate).

 **Key Business Question:** How can we better predict which customers will become delinquent and optimize our collections approach to maximize recovery while minimizing costs?